Will Scholfield, Engineer

 What’s more, you may void your boiler’s warranty by failing to get it serviced as per the manufacturer’s terms and conditions.
 This might mean any repairs end up leaving you out of pocket, as the cost of replacement parts and labour won’t be covered.

 To extend your boiler’s lifespan and protect your pennies at the same time, our combi boiler experts recommend taking out a boiler cover plan.
-Your monthly payments will typically include your boiler’s annual service and provide complete peace of mind that any breakdowns can be taken care of by a professional.
+Your monthly payments will help spread the cost of your boiler’s annual service.

 Want the no-nonsense pros and cons of combi boilers?
 Don’t worry, we’ve got you covered.